moesaid/SphinxVerify/.github/ISSUE_TEMPLATE/style.md

 ---
 name: Style Changes
 about: Changes that do not affect the meaning of the code (white space, formatting, missing semi-colons, etc)
-title: "style: "
+title: 'style: '
-labels: style
+labels: ''
+assignees: ''

 ---

 **Description**